cdprf/recondns/README.md

 2. Build your own container
 3. Build an Axiom Controller on top of the official image

-Please refer to the [Docker](https://github.com/backcode666/reconSIDE/wiki/4.-Docker) documentation.
+Please refer to the [Docker](https://github.com/six2dez/recondns/wiki/4.-Docker) documentation.

 # ⚙️ Config file:
-> A detailed explaintion of config file can be found here [Configuration file](https://github.com/backcode666/reconSIDE/wiki/3.-Configuration-file) :book:
+> A detailed explaintion of config file can be found here [Configuration file](https://github.com/six2dez/recondns/wiki/3.-Configuration-file) :book:

-- Through ```reconside.cfg``` file the whole execution of the tool can be controlled.
+- Through ```recondns.cfg``` file the whole execution of the tool can be controlled.
 - Hunters can set various scanning modes, execution preferences, tools, config files, APIs/TOKENS, personalized wordlists and much more.

 <details>